openmultiplayer/web/docs/scripting/callbacks/OnVehicleStreamIn.md

 ## Description

-Called when a vehicle is streamed to a player's client.
+This callback is called when a vehicle is streamed to a player's client.

 | Name        | Description                                            |
 | ----------- | ------------------------------------------------------ |